-COVID-19 SAFETY PROTOCOLSCOVID-19 UPDATE Dear Valued Customers, following the latest BC Government COVID-19 statement, Five Star is now accepting bookings from guest who live throughout the Province of BC.
-For non BC Residents, we will take reservations for July 1st onwards but subject to updates from the Government of BC.
+COVID-19 SAFETY PROTOCOLSCOVID-19 UPDATE Dear Valued Customers, following the latest BC Government COVID-19 statement, Five Star is now accepting bookings from guest who live throughout the Province of BC and throughout Canada.
 We thank you for your continued support and understanding!
 We have various COVID-19 safety protocols in place that meet or exceed WorkSafeBC & BC Health Ministry recommendations/orders.
 The safety of our guests & staff remains our number one priority.
 We will continue to monitor the situation and make any necessary adjustments.
 “Be kind, be calm and be safe” – Dr. Bonnie Henry.
 For more details please visit our COVID-19 page at https://www.5starwhales.com/covid-19-safety-protocol/

 Five Star Whale Watching has worked with numerous Government Bodies including Transport Canada, WorkSafeBC and the BC Ministry of Health.
 We have created a comprehensive COVID-19 Safety Protocol to that exceeds all Government recommendation to ensure the safety of our guests and staff.
 We are also following all recommendations of BC’s Provincial Health Officer.
 “Be kind, be calm and be safe” – Dr. Bonnie Henry.

 - We have installed a Plexiglas barrier at the check in counter to protect staff & guests during check in.